 Can I go to Jail for Reckless Driving?

-The short answer is yes.
+The short answer is yes, although it isn’t typical.
 Reckless driving is a Class 2 misdemeanor.
 Under North Carolina laws, reckless driving is punishable by up to 60 days in jail.

 Jail time isn’t the only punishment you may face with your reckless driving charge.
 A conviction can bring 4 points on your driver’s license as well as driver’s license suspension up to 12 months.
 You may also face fines of up to $1,000.